kazuho/protected-sni/draft-kazuho-protected-sni.md

 certificate_list
 : The certificate chain of the server certificate along with extensions to verify the validity of the certificate (e.g., OCSP Status extensions ([RFC6066], [RFC6961])).

+semi_static_shares
+: list of key_shares that the server offers to the client

+cipher_suites
+: list of cipher-suites that the server is willing to accept

 signature
 : The signature is a digital signature using the algorithm specified in the signature_algorithm field.
 The digital signature covering from the beginning of the structure to the end of the signature_algorithm field.